greenfieldt/SBTutorial/tutorial.md

 ### Making a new project
  - ng new storybook

   (do not enable angular routing)

   (select SCSS)

 ### Testing the install by using
 - ng serve

   (navigate to localhost:4200)

 ## Step 2 -- Install Storybook
 Our second step is to install StoryBook.

 StoryBook has a QuickStart guide and a StorbyBook for Angular guide.
-The quick start guide advises you to use install the storybook cli and then use sb init.
+The quick start guide advises you to use install the storybook cli and then use `sb init`.
+This has had some problems in the past and the safe way to go for existing projects is to follow the Angular guide and set storybook up by hand.
+It isn't too much effort and it is guaranteed to work.
-Many people people have had problems with that when installing storybook on ongoing problems.
-But let's just give it a try since our project is brand new

-(a little aside on npx -- it allows you to run commands that you don't use very much with out install the softare)
+But since we are starting with a fresh and empty project `sb init` will work for us.

-### Installing Storybook
+### Installing Storybook ###

 - npx -p @storybook/cli sb init
   we can see that sb init was able to detect we are using Angular